Mary de Selincourt1

 Last Edited=13 May 2006

-John Arthur Stevens, Baron Stevens of Kirkwhelpington was decorated with the award of Queen's Police Medal (Q.P.M.).2 He held the office of Deputy Lieutenant (D.L.).2 He held the office of Commissioner of the Metropolitan Police.1 He was created Baron Stevens of Kirkwhelpington, of Kirkwhelpington in the County of Northumberland [U.K. Life Peer] on 6 April 2005.3
+John Arthur Stevens, Baron Stevens of Kirkwhelpington was awarded the Queen's Police Medal (Q.P.M.)2 He held the office of Deputy Lieutenant (D.L.)2 He held the office of Commissioner of the Metropolitan Police.1 He was created Baron Stevens of Kirkwhelpington, of Kirkwhelpington in the County of Northumberland [U.K. Life Peer] on 6 April 2005.3

 Citations